apitrace/apitrace/docs/USAGE.markdown

 String values are contained inside `""` pairs and may span multiple lines.
 Integer values are given without quotes.

+## Trace OpenGL object leaks ##

+you can trace OpenGL object leaks by running:

+    apitrace leaks application.trace

+This will print leaked object list and its generated call No.

+apitrace provides very basic leak trace function, it traces all Textures/ FrameBuffers/RenderBuffers/Buffers generate and delete call,if objects not deleted until context destroy, it's treated as 'leaked' .
+This logic didn't consider multi-context in multi-thread situation, so may report incorrect results in such scenarios.

+For GUI, this function entry is in menu->Trace->LeakTrace

 ## Dump OpenGL state at a particular call ##